- Edward Archbold, 32, died last month after downing dozens of roaches and worms

-A 32-year-old man downed dozens of roaches and worms to win a python at a Florida reptile store, then collapsed and died outside minutes later.
+A 32-year-old man who died after downing dozens of roaches and worms last month to win a python at a Florida reptile store choked to death, medical officials said Monday.

-Edward Archbold was among 20 to 30 contestants participating in Friday night's "Midnight Madness" event at Ben Siegel Reptiles in Deerfield Beach, authorities said.
+Archbold was among 20 to 30 contestants participating in the "Midnight Madness" event at Ben Siegel Reptiles in Deerfield Beach.

 Archbold swallowed roach after roach, worm after worm.
 While the store didn't say exactly how many Archbold consumed, the owner told CNN affiliate WPLG that he was "the life of the party."

-Soon after the contest was over, Archbold fell ill and began to vomit, the Broward County Sheriff's Office said Monday.
+Soon after the contest was over, Archbold fell ill and began to vomit, the Broward County Sheriff's Office said.

 A friend called for medical help.
 Then, Archbold himself dialed 911, the store said in a Facebook post.

 Eventually, he fell to the ground outside the store, the sheriff's office said.
 An ambulance took him to North Broward Medical Center, where he was pronounced dead.